Wednesday, January 15, 2020

 1. View the current exhibits and world class architecture at The Bo Bartlett Center.

 This world renown gallery was desinged by Tom Kundig as a unique gallery for the work of living artist and Columbus native Bo Bartlett.
 In addition to a revolving exhibit of Bartlett's wall-sized paintings, The Bo Bartlett Center also hosts the work of international artists in their other galleries year-round.
 Check their schedule here to learn if there's an event happening while you're in Columbus.
-The Bo Bartlett Center hosts a variety of events throught the year.
+The Bo Bartlett Center hosts a variety of events throughout the year.
 Our favorites?
 Exhibit openings, yoga classes, and regular concerts performed in the main gallery on the Bartlett Steinway.
-ANything you can experience here is a win.
+Anything you can experience here is a win.

 Local Tip: Don't miss the view from the two-story outdoor terrace behind the main gallery.
 It's one of the best views in town.

 2. Take a whitewater trip down the Chattahoochee River at Rush South Whitewater Park.